telerik/xaml-docs/controls/radtreeview/features/animation.md

 ## Disable Default Animation in RadTreeView

 When you have a large number of subitems it takes a longer time for the animations to complete.
-In this case you can consider disable the animation to speed up the expand\collapse performance.
+In this case you can consider disabling the animation to speed up the expand\collapse performance.
 To disable the default animations, all you have to do is to set the following attached property to the RadTreeView control:

 #### __[XAML] Example 1: Disable expand\collapse animation__
 	{{region radtreeview-features-animation_1}}